SampsonML/SampsonML.github.io/_posts/2025-09-29-lode-scheduler.md

 ## The core idea: Can we learn a functional representation of DNN training?

 We learn a **latent representation of training dynamics** from the observation of prior runs, which one would expect to run during a standard hyperparameter sweep.
 Our loss function is simply the square reconstruction error of these training trajectories plus some path-length regularization terms [see our previous work here](https://arxiv.org/abs/2410.08923).
 By encoding training loss, validation accuracy, and learning rate into a latent space and evolving these quantities via an ODE, the system can simulate how training would unfold with different parameters, namely the learning rate schedule.
-In future we aim to include more hyperparamters into the latent ODE.
+Hence we have the creation of our latent ODE scheduler (LODE scheduler).
+In future work we aim to include more hyperparamters into the latent ODE model such as batch size, data-quality etc.

 <img src="/assets/img/happy_walking_robot.png" alt="robot walk" width="600"/>

-From there, the scheduler can:
+From there, the LODE scheduler can:
 1. **Predict** long-term validation performance of different learning rate paths.
 2. **Generate** a specialized schedule tuned to the current model and dataset aimed to mimimize future validation loss.
 3. **Adapt** dynamically as training progresses, adjusting steps with foresight rather than guesswork.